amitie10g/docker-megafuse/README.md

 An image based on the [Mega SDK](https://github.com/meganz/sdk) is available at the [main branch](https://github.com/Amitie10g/docker-megafuse).

+## Caveats
+* The username and password are passed to the container as environment variables in plain text.
+I'm working in a way to encrypted (or at least ofuscate) the sensitive data.
+* This implementation lacks of a configurable caching methods (at least, I don't know how to set at compile time, as this approach uses the Mega SDK source code directly.
+The Matteo Serva's MegaFuse project implements a configurable caching.

 ## Instructions

 ### Pull from Docker Hub